Texas Longhorns men's basketball: NBA draft history

 As of July 30, 2021, 48 Longhorn men's basketball players have been selected in the NBA draft in the history of the program.
 Of these, 19 were selected in the first round, and 13 were selected in the second round.
 Among Big 12 programs, Texas trails only Kansas (33) in the number of players drafted in the first round all-time.

 Since 1997, Texas has had 23 players drafted overall; of these, 15 were drafted in the first round.
 Among Big 12 programs, Texas trails only Kansas (34 picks overall, 22 first-round picks) in the numbers of players drafted overall and in the first round during this period.
 The 15 Longhorn players drafted in the first round from 1997 to 2021 exceed the all-time numbers of first-round picks at each Big 12 school but Kansas.

 NBA players

-As of February 27, 2023, 38 Texas players have played in the NBA in league history.
+As of October 23, 2025, 42 Texas players have played in the NBA in league history.
 Of these, 20 played at Texas under Rick Barnes.
-Nine Longhorn players currently play in the NBA.
+Seven Longhorn players currently play in the NBA.